triparna3-ship-it/disease-Predictive-Analysis/README.md

 The project performs data cleaning, exploratory data analysis, bivariate analysis, data normalization, machine learning classification, model evaluation, and feature importance analysis.

-> **Disclaimer:** This project is developed for educational and research purposes only.
-It is not intended to replace professional medical diagnosis or clinical decision-making.

 ---